-Plant Agastache foeniculum in the sun in well-drained but fertile moist soil.
+Grow Agastache foeniculum in the sun.
+Plant it in well-drained but fertile moist soil.
 Propagate by seed or divisions.
 Agastache foeniculum is pest-free but you should watch out for powdery mildew.
-It is tolerant of deer and it is drought tolerant as well.
+It is tolerant of deer and it is drought-tolerant as well.
 It grows from 61cm or 2ft to about 120cm or 4ft.